unimib-datAI/mantistable-ui-docs/docs/plug-in/add-on.md

    - Export plugins can be accessed through the export menu in the UI.
    - Add-on plugins are typically accessed through semantic processing options.
    - Transformation plugins can be applied through the data transformation tools in the UI.

+## Plugin already available

+- **`Mantistablex`**

+  `Mantistablex` plugin converts structured data into natural language descriptions.
+Given an input table with annotations specifying the relationships and significance of its data, the tool generates coherent textual summaries or narratives that convey the table's information in readable and contextually appropriate sentences.